 Please download our Adoption Process Flowchart to assist you.

 Register your interest

 If you are interested in adopting, please complete the online Initial Enquiry form.

-If you would like further information, or want to reserve a place at one of the events, please call us on 01702 212004 or email us.
+If you would like further information please call us on 01702 212004 or email us.

 The next step

 After you have attended one of our information events, please let us know if you are still interested.
 You will need to take some time to be sure that adoption is right for you before moving on to the next step.

 Once you have decided that Southend Adoption Service is right for you, please email us and we will begin the adoption process.

 We will then send you a Registration of Interest form by email.
 If you prefer a paper copy, please let us know.

 We will confirm receipt of the Registration of Interest form within five working days, but there may be a delay before you hear anything further from us due to the number of applications we receive.